The Nation: From 1880s literary supplement to 1930s New Deal booster

-In 1881, newspaperman-turned-railroad-baron Henry Villard acquired The Nation and converted it into a weekly literary supplement for his daily newspaper the New York Evening Post.
-The offices of the magazine were moved to the Evening Posts headquarters at 210 Broadway.
-The New York Evening Post would later morph into a tabloid, the New York Post, a left-leaning afternoon tabloid, under owner Dorothy Schiff from 1939 to 1976.
-Since then, it has been a conservative tabloid owned by Rupert Murdoch, while The Nation became known for its left-wing ideology.
+In June 1881, The Nation was acquired by journalist Henry Villard.
+Afterwards, the magazine was printed in conjunction with New York Evening Post (now New York Post), which at the time held liberal views.

-In 1900, Henry Villard's son, Oswald Garrison Villard, inherited the magazine and the Evening Post, and sold off the latter in 1918.
-Thereafter, he remade The Nation into a current affairs publication and gave it an anti-classical liberal orientation.
+After Henry Villard died, the publications were inherited by his son; Oswald Garrison Villard.
+Villard's ideology and the editorial stance of The Nation shared many similarities; both were advocating for racial equality and isolationism.
+In July 1918, Villard announced that The Nation will be separate from the newspaper and stop reprinting articles of the New York Evening Post.
+Villard made this decision because he believed that reprinting practice gave readers the impression that The Nation was a weekly publication of the New York Evening Post.

-As the 1932 U.S. presidential election approached, the Nation saw no real choice between Hoover and Roosevelt, and it urged readers to vote for Socialist Party candidate Norman Thomas.
-Oswald Villard wrote "So I insist, the man who votes for either Hoover or Roosevelt is the one who is throwing away his vote...
+As the 1932 U.S. presidential election approached, The Nation saw no real choice between Hoover and Roosevelt, and it urged readers to vote for Socialist Party of America candidate Norman Thomas.
+Oswald Villard wrote: "So I insist, the man who votes for either Hoover or Roosevelt is the one who is throwing away his vote...
 He is again postponing the peaceful revolution which Woodrow Wilson said in 1912 was on the horizon."
 The magazine did, however, endorse Roosevelt in the next three elections.

 Oswald Villard welcomed the New Deal and supported the nationalization of industries—thus reversing the meaning of "liberalism" as the founders of The Nation would have understood the term, from a belief in a smaller and more restricted government to a belief in a larger and less restricted government.
-Villard sold the magazine in 1935.
-Maurice Wertheim, the new owner, sold it in 1937 to Freda Kirchwey, who served as editor from 1933 to 1955.
+Villard sold the magazine in 1935 to "The Nation Fund, Inc", a nonprofit corporation established by banker Maurice Wertheim.
+In 1937, Wertheim sold The Nation to editor Freda Kirchwey, who said she bought it because she intended to turn the magazine into a "voice of leftism".

 Almost every editor of The Nation from Villard's time to the 1970s was looked at for "subversive" activities and ties.
 When Albert Jay Nock published a column criticizing Samuel Gompers and trade unions for being complicit in the war machine of the First World War, The Nation was briefly suspended from the US mail.